Z-Score Calculator

 Can z-scores be negative?

 Yes.
-A negative z-score indicates the value is below the mean.
-For example, z = −2.0 means the value is 2 standard deviations below the mean.
+A negative z-score means the value is below the mean.
+For example, z = -2 means the value is two standard deviations below average.

 How accurate is this calculator?

-This calculator uses the Abramowitz and Stegun numerical approximation for the cumulative normal distribution function, providing accuracy to better than 7.5 × 10⁻⁸.
+This calculator uses the Abramowitz and Stegun approximation for the error function, which gives normal-distribution probabilities accurate to better than about 7.5 × 10⁻⁸ for this use case.

 Related Calculators